 Crime Index - A table is provided that displays frequency of violent and property offenses in Missouri and the rate of these offenses per 100,000 population.
-The violent crime index includes offenses of murder, forcible rape, robbery, and aggravated assault while the property crime index includes burglary, theft, motor vehicle theft, and arson.
-These eight offenses comprise the FBI Index Crimes that were selected to indicate the occurrence of crime in the United States because of their frequency of occurrence and because they are most likely to be reported by law enforcement.
+The violent crime index includes offenses of murder, rape, robbery, and aggravated assault while the property crime index includes burglary, theft, motor vehicle theft, and arson.
+These eight offenses comprise the FBI Index Crimes that were selected to indicate the occurrence of crime in the United States because of their frequency of occurrence and most likely to be reported by law enforcement.

-Aggravated Assault - Aggravated assault is an unlawful attack or attempted attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
+Aggravated Assault - The unlawful attack or attempted attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
 This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.
 All assaults or attempted assaults by one person upon another with the intent to kill, maim, or inflict severe bodily injury with the use of any dangerous weapon fall in this offense classification.
 Aggravated assault offenses are reported on a per victim basis.

 Motor Vehicle Theft - Motor vehicle theft is the theft or attempted theft of a motor vehicle.
 By definition, a motor vehicle is a self-propelled vehicle that runs on the surface and not on rails, including automobiles, trucks, buses, motorcycles, motor scooters, snowmobiles, etc. Motor vehicle theft offenses are reported on a per vehicle basis.